mDialog/smoke/README.md

 Smoke provides a DSL for building HTTP services using a simple request/response pattern, where each response is provided as an Akka Future.
 Akka provides a powerful toolkit to control the creation and execution of Futures; spend some time with that project's [excellent documentation](http://akka.io/docs) to get a feel for how it works.

-By mixing the Smoke trait into your app you get access to the tools necessary to build a robust Akka-based application.
+By extending the Smoke trait, you get access to the tools necessary to build a robust Akka-based application.
 That includes to an `ActorSystem`, `Dispatcher`, default timeout and `Config` object.

     implicit val config = ConfigFactory.load()
     implicit val system = ActorSystem("Smoke", config)